rajshah0904/Liquicity/COLLABORATOR_SETUP.md

 ## Manual Database Setup

-TerraFlow uses PostgreSQL as its database.
+Liquicity uses PostgreSQL as its database.
 Follow these steps to set up the database:

 ### 1. Install PostgreSQL